 Eyebrow position has a dramatic effect on the appearance of the eye region.
 Elevating the lateral brow creates an elegant, youthful look.
-During your consultation, Dr. Cruise will elevate your lateral brow with his fingers to get an idea how much laxity is present and, or course, to see what you would look like with it elevated.
+During your consultation, Joseph T Cruise, MD will elevate your lateral brow with his fingers to get an idea how much laxity is present and, or course, to see what you would look like with it elevated.
 You can do this yourself.
 Simply elevate the temple region gently.

 Usually, a formal brow lift is not necessary.
-Dr. Cruise can often obtain lateral brow elevation by combining the upper blepharoplasty with a temperal brow lift.
+Joseph T Cruise, MD can often obtain lateral brow elevation by combining the upper blepharoplasty with a temperal brow lift.
 This requires a small incision right at the hairline of the temple.

 - Excess Skin and/or Fat of the Upper Eyelid